vmware-tanzu/community-edition/docs/site/content/docs/edge/solutions-secure-ingress.md

     EOF
     ```

-    You should see the same output as before.
-However, this time we are ensuring that a response is received using the proper hostname.

 ## External-dns

 [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) synchronizes exposed Kubernetes Services and Ingresses with DNS providers.
 What this means is that the external-dns controller will interact with your infrastructure provider (AWS in this case) and will register the DNS name in the DNS service of the infrastructure provider (Route53).

 Before you proceed, you need to know that since your cluster will be interacting with the infrastructure provider, you need to set up some authentication/authorization policies for everything to work.

-The [External DNS package Readme](https://tanzucommunityedition.io/docs/v0.11/package-readme-external-dns-0.10.0/) guides you through the process of configuring Route53 and the required Amazon IAM policies.
-See the following sections in the [External DNS package Readme](https://tanzucommunityedition.io/docs/v0.11/package-readme-external-dns-0.10.0/):
+The [External DNS package Readme](https://tanzucommunityedition.io/docs/v0.12/package-readme-external-dns-0.10.0/) guides you through the process of configuring Route53 and the required Amazon IAM policies.
+See the following sections in the [External DNS package Readme](https://tanzucommunityedition.io/docs/v0.12/package-readme-external-dns-0.10.0/):

 * Create a permissions policy that allows external DNS updates
 * Create an IAM user with the sole permission of updating DNS